 - Teachers are often under significant pressure to teach a specific curriculum and meet certain standardized benchmarks, leaving little room for flexibility and venturing away from the lesson plans to address students’ genuine interests.

 This is where the experiential learning model, personalized learning, and a focus on cultivating entrepreneurial skills can help outside-the-box thinkers and students with big dreams thrive.

 Our culture is changing rapidly to embrace greater entrepreneurship and recognize its value in shaping a more compassionate, socially responsible, and sustainable world.
-With this comes the recognition that ingenuity, creativity, and other entrepreneurial skills must be fostered throughout high school learning.
+With this comes the recognition parents and schools should foster ingenuity, creativity, and high school entrepreneurship.

 Skills For the 21st Century Workplace

 In today’s workplaces, business leaders are finding it increasingly difficult to hire students straight out of college, because aspiring and eager young people lack many of the important skills needed to thrive in the business world.
 One of the most important attributes fresh graduates need to be competitive is experience, but interviewers are not seeing the skills or experience needed in the applications they recieve.